Editing a Switch

 - Switch Name: Edit the switch name.

-- Click Apply if you are only editing the switch details.
+- Click Apply if you are only editing the switch or stack details.
 Otherwise, proceed to the next step.

 -